First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Abstract

 We investigate a specific form of explanation instability that we term \emph{first-mover bias}---a path-dependent concentration of feature importance associated with sequential residual fitting in gradient boosting---as a mechanistic contributor to the well-known instability of SHAP-based feature rankings under multicollinearity.
 When correlated features compete for early splits, gradient boosting creates a self-reinforcing advantage for whichever feature is selected first: subsequent trees inherit modified residuals that favor the incumbent, concentrating SHAP importance on an arbitrary feature rather than distributing it across the correlated group.
 Scaling up a single model amplifies this effect---a Large Single Model with the same total tree count as our method produces the \emph{poorest} attribution reproducibility of any approach tested.

 We provide evidence that \emph{model independence} is sufficient to largely neutralize first-mover bias in the linear, high-collinearity regime we study, and that it remains the most effective mitigation under nonlinear data-generating processes.
 Both our proposed method, \dash{} (Diversified Aggregation of SHAP), and simple seed-averaging (Stochastic Retrain) restore stability by breaking the sequential dependency chain, supporting the view that the operative mechanism is independence between explained models, not any particular aggregation strategy.
-At $\rhovar = 0.9$, both methods achieve stability $= 0.977$, while the standard single-best workflow degrades to $0.958$ and the Large Single Model to $0.938$.
-On the Breast Cancer dataset, \dash{} improves stability from $0.32$ to $0.93$ ($+0.61$) over the training-budget-matched Single Best ($M{=}200$).
+At $\rhovar = 0.9$, both methods achieve stability $\approx 0.977$--$0.978$, while the standard single-best workflow degrades to $0.958$ and the Large Single Model to $0.938$.
+On the Breast Cancer dataset, \dash{} improves stability from $0.376$ to $0.925$ ($+0.549$) over Single Best, and from $0.339$ to $0.925$ ($+0.586$) over the training-budget-matched Single Best ($M{=}200$), outperforming even Stochastic Retrain by $+0.063$.
+Under nonlinear data-generating processes, the stability advantage emerges at $\rhovar \geq 0.7$; at lower correlation, simpler methods suffice.

-\dash{} additionally provides two novel diagnostic tools---the Feature Stability Index (FSI) and Importance-Stability (IS) Plot---that detect first-mover bias without ground truth and can be applied independently of the full \dash{} pipeline, enabling practitioners to audit explanation reliability before acting on feature rankings.
+\dash{} additionally provides two diagnostic tools---the Feature Stability Index (FSI) and Importance-Stability (IS) Plot---that detect first-mover bias without ground truth and can be applied independently of the full \dash{} pipeline, enabling practitioners to audit explanation reliability before acting on feature rankings.
 Software and reproducible benchmarks are available at \url{https://github.com/DrakeCaraker/dash-shap}.

 \textbf{Keywords:} first-mover bias, SHAP, feature importance, multicollinearity, model independence, gradient boosting, explainability, Rashomon effect